Depression, Fatigue & Sleep

 Understanding Depression, Fatigue, and Sleep Problems

 Depression does not always look like crying or sadness.
-Many people continue working, caring for family, and appearing functional while feeling exhausted, emotionally flat, irritable, foggy, or unable to sleep properly.
+Many people continue working, caring for family, and appearing functional while feeling exhausted, emotionally flat, irritable, mentally foggy, or unable to sleep properly.

 Quick Check: Could Low Mood Be Affecting Sleep and Energy?